 Nicolette was then signed to Gilles Peterson’s Talkin’ Loud label, releasing the seminal ‘No Government’, the first single from her new album, the same year.
 After several more single releases, the album “Let No-one Live Rent Free In Your Head” was released in 1996.
 In between times, Nicolette collaborated with various wonderful artists (amongst them Plaid), on their own projects, released a DJ mix album on Studio K7, "Nicolette DJ Kicks" (1997) and started DJ-ing worldwide, which she still does to this day.

 After some years with Talkin’ Loud, Nicolete left to set up her own label, Early Records.
 Following several single and EP releases, her third album, “Life Loves Us”, came out on Early Records in 2005, and since then all her music has continued to be released through the label.
 The journey continues as her fourth album THE INFINITIVE is coming out very shortly.

-Nicolette’s mellifluous voice, which has been widely described as “Billie Holiday on Acid”, continues to be the linking factor in her hybrid sound of electronic futurism, space-age play, and light.
+Nicolette’s mellifluous voice, which has been widely described as “Billie Holiday on Acid”, continues to be the linking factor in her hybrid sound of electronic flying, present-age play, and light.